mmr1909/score/docs/features/communication/ipc/architecture.rst

 - Unix Domain Sockets (under Linux)

-As illustrated in the graphic below a process should provide one message passing port to receive data for each supported ASIL-Level[26].
+As illustrated in the graphic below a process should provide one message passing port to receive data for each supported ASIL-Level.
-In order to ensure that messages received from QM processes will not influence ASIL messages, each message passing port shall use a custom thread to wait for new messages[27].
+In order to ensure that messages received from QM processes will not influence ASIL messages, each message passing port shall use a custom thread to wait for new messages.
-Further, it must be possible to register callbacks for mentioned messages[28].
+Further, it must be possible to register callbacks for mentioned messages.
-These callbacks shall then be invoked in the context of the socket specific thread[29].
+These callbacks shall then be invoked in the context of the socket specific thread.
 This way we can ensure that messages are received in a serialized manner.

 .. image:: _assets/architecture/lola_message_passing.drawio.svg